A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Overview

-This pillar secures Northern Ireland’s dual-market access as a permanent economic entitlement within the federal constitutional order, preserving the legal conditions created by the Windsor Framework.
+This pillar preserves Northern Ireland’s dual-market access within the constitutional framework, maintaining the legal conditions set out under the Windsor Framework.

 Policy Function